Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Acceleration Trick

-\paragraph{Time Complexity and Acceleration} In the E step of model optimisation, updating $q_{ij}$'s requires computing the mean and the variance of all $f_{ij}$'s, which both take $O(M^3+ M^2N^2)$.
-Here we omit the data dimension $R$ since normally $M>R$ for regular-grid-located inducing points.
-Similarly in the M step, computing the hyper-geometric term needs the mean and the variance of all $f_{ij}$'s.
-Further computation of the integral terms takes $O(M^3N)$.
+\paragraph{Time Complexity Without Acceleration} In the E step of model optimization, updating $q_{ij}$ requires computing the mean and the variance of all $f_{ij}$, which both take $O(M^3+ M^2N^2)$ with $N$ points in the HP and $M$ inducing points.
+Here, we omit the dimension of data $R$ since normally $M>R$ for a regular grid of inducing points.
+Similarly, in the M step, computing the hyper-geometric term requires the means and variances of all the $f_{ij}$.
+Finally, computation of the integral terms takes $O(M^3N)$.
 Thus, the total time complexity per iteration is $O(M^3N+M^2N^2)$.

-To accelerate VBHP, we utilise the stationarity of the triggering kernel as \citep{zhang2018efficient}, which says for input larger than some point, the kernel has negligible values.
-This is rational as a HP with finite expected size has the integral of the triggering kernel over [0,$\infty$) less than 1.
-Our work scales the domain to some $\mT$ without breaking the stationarity.
-Specifically, we assume a region $\mathcal S$ as the support of the triggering kernel and there is $f^2(\bm x_i - \bm x_j)=0$ for any $\bm x_i - \bm x_j \not\in \mathcal S$, which reduces possible parents of a point from the whole history to local points in the support.
-As a result, the total time complexity can be reduced to $O(M^3N)$.
+\paragraph{Acceleration to Linear Time Complexity} To accelerate our VBHP, similarly to \citet{zhang2018efficient} we exploit the stationarity of the triggering kernel, assuming the kernel has negligible values for sufficiently large inputs.
+As a result, sufficiently distant pairs of points do not enter into the computations.
+This trick reduces possible parents of a point from all prior points to a set of neighbors.
+The number of relevant neighbors is bounded by a constant $C$ and as a result\textbf{} the total time complexity is reduced to $O(CM^3N)$.